• Skip to content

 Our ambition

-The Stonewall Steering Group will continue to oversee our LGBTQ+ equality work, including advancing our position in the Workplace Equality Index.
-Our institutional action plan will be updated to reflect feedback from Stonewall on areas where progress is needed to achieve best practice.
+The LGBTQ+ Action Plan Group will continue to oversee our LGBTQ+ equality work and our institutional action plan will be updated to reflect feedback from Stonewall on areas where progress is needed to achieve best practice.
+Action plans for our Stonewall WEI and LGBTQ+ equality work will be published here as they become available.

 Back to top